 The reason why I find this advice annoying is that I think it misses the point.
 I believe many of us don’t have a problem with setting resolutions or clarifying our goals.
-We know the grand vision of where we want to be – The business we want to launch, the website we want to build, the app idea that we can’t stop telling our friends about.
+We know the grand vision of where we want to be.
+We know the business we want to launch; the website we want to build; the app idea that we can’t stop telling our friends about.

 These days it seems everyone has an idea.
 The problem seems to be that so few of us decide to execute them.
 I believe procrastination is a far greater enemy than not knowing our destination.
 We know what we want but we find it so easy to delay things, often indefinitely.

 This is one of the reasons why we love working with entrepreneurs.
-Everyone that comes through our door has a different background, skill set and personality but they all share one thing.
-They have all decided to break through inertia and make the jump, to hit the GO button and start something.
+Everyone that comes through our door has a different background, skill set, and personality; however, they all share one thing.
+They have all decided to break through inertia and make the jump, to hit the “Go Button”, and start something.

-We have been helping people build businesses for over 10 years.
-Here are a few of the pearls of wisdom we’ve heard along the way.
+We have been helping people build businesses for almost 2 decades now.
+Here are a few pearls of wisdom we’ve learned along the way.

 There is never an ideal time to start

 My idea isn’t refined enough yet.
 I need more startup capital.
 I haven’t got a technical founder.
 I should have more money saved up first.
 I just don’t feel ready.
-Sound familiar?
+Any of this sound familiar?

-These are all valid concerns, but a seasoned entrepreneur will tell you there is never a perfect time to start.
+These are all valid concerns, but a seasoned entrepreneur will tell you there is never a perfect time to start a business.
 They know that nothing will ever happen if they wait to get all their ducks in a row first.
-Starting a business always requires bravery and taking calculated risks.
+Starting a business always requires bravery and calculated risks.

 Face your fear of failure